 The requisitioning department shall receive and inspect the delivery of all items.
-Any errors or damages shall be reported to the Director of Purchasing.
+Any errors or damages shall be reported to the Purchasing Agent.
 Immediate notification shall then be made to the particular vendor.
-Requisitioning departments shall also bring to the attention of the Director of Purchasing any consistent and unresolved problems with any vendor
+Requisitioning departments shall also bring to the attention of the Purchasing Agent any consistent and unresolved problems with any vendor

-X Payment
+X Payments